 - a beanie

 - neck tube and

-- for remote rides, bring a down jacket/gilet that can be compressed
+- a down jacket/gilet that can be compressed

 Hypothermia can and does kill.
 People can deteriorate very quickly in a winter environment.
 Managing a hypothermic casualty is challenging so check out the signs and symptoms so you can hope to recognise them in you and your group early on.

 A mobile phone is essential.
 We would recommend bringing an extra battery pack as mobile phones are affected considerably by the cold.

 Lights – we can easily be caught out by the onset of darkness – navigating your way from the top of the hill in darkness, is not fun.

 We would also encourage you to pack an emergency shelter – vital to keep you and friends or injured party safe until emergency services get to you or that mechanical is sorted.

 Remember, batteries can be seriously affected by the cold and touch screen phones may not work if your fingers are chilled so while always essential, consider what would happen if you can’t get the phone to work.